-A zero score will be recorded for a flight where the motor run is more than 30 seconds (40 seconds in the case of 2M models).
+A zero score will be recorded for a flight where the motor run is more than 30 seconds.

 A zero score will be recorded if the motor is re-started by the competitor at any time during the flight.
 Momentary 'motor on' glitches, not instigated by the pilot, do not constitute a motor run or a reason for recording a zero score.